 How long is the acoustical barrier replacement program?

-The program is estimated to be completed by Dec.
-2022.
+The program is estimated to be completed in early 2024.

 How is the acoustical barrier replacement program broken down?